There are a couple of eye-opening books that changed the way I think about my life.

 Oswald Spengler’s “The Decline of the West” is a book about the cyclical nature of history.

-Spengler breaks with the Hegelian notion of continuous progress.
-History is not an upward trend, where we improved on those who came before us (The Greeks, the Romans, The Middle Ages, etc.).
+Spengler breaks with the Hegelian notion of progress.
+History is not an upward trend, where we continually improve on those who came before us (The Greeks, the Romans, The Middle Ages, etc.).
 We are not the pinnacle of creation.

-Instead, our civilization, what Spengler calls the Faustian period, is just one more iteration in a never-ending cycle of iterations.
-Civilizations continuously rise and fall.
+Rather, our current civilization, what Spengler calls the Faustian culture, is just one more iteration in a never-ending cycle of iterations.
+Civilizations come and go.

-Spengler borrows this idea from the organic world around us.
-Just like a flower, civilizations start out as a seed, germinate, and come to full fruition, but eventually wither.
+Spengler likens this idea to the organic world around us.
+Just like a flower, civilizations start out as a seed, germinate, come to full fruition, and eventually wither.

-These phases, Spengler argues, play out in exactly the same way during each cycle.
-They mirror each other.
-For example, the Egyptian Old Empire shows the exact same characteristics as the Gothic period.
-They are “simultaneous.”
+These phases play out in the same way during each cycle.
+For example, the Egyptian Old Empire shows the same developmental characteristics as the Gothic period of the Faustian cycle.
+They are what Spengler calls “simultaneous.”

 Reading Spengler shook my world, for two reasons.